mjenior/tldr/README.md

 A powerful text summarization tool that uses OpenAI's models to generate concise summaries and evaluations of scientific documents.

-Version = 0.2.0
+Version = 0.2.1

 ## Overview

-`tldr` is a Python package designed to help researchers, scientists, and knowledge workers quickly extract key information from scientific publications and technical documents.
+`tldr` is a Python package designed to help researchers, scientists, and knowledge workers quickly extract key information from scientific publications, technical documents, and software REAME files.
 It uses OpenAI's language models to:

 1. Scan and process multiple document types (PDF, DOCX, HTML, TXT)
 2. Generate detailed summaries of each document